-In a large bowl, whisk together the egg, milk, vanilla extract and 1/4 cup of the grated Parmesan.
+In a large bowl, whisk together the eggs, milk, and vanilla extract.

-In a small bowl, combine the flour, sugar, baking powder, cinnamon, salt and pepper.
+In a small bowl, combine the flour, sugar, baking powder, flaxseed, nutmeg, Parmesan and salt.

-Mix the contents of the small bowl into the large bowl and then add the zucchini and toss until everything is well-combined.
+Mix the contents of the small bowl into the large bowl and then add the zucchini and mix until everything is well combined.

 Coat the waffle iron with nonstick spray.

 Place enough batter on the waffle iron to fill the area.
 Close the lid and cook until lightly browned.

 Serve topped with Parmesan, butter and maple syrup!